 Two studio versions of the track exist.

-Initial tracking took place in the evening and night of 3 and 4 August 1985 at the Washington Avenue Warehouse, Eden Prairie, MN, USA (three days after Splash, six days before Sexual Suicide).
+Basic tracking took place in the evening and night of 3 and 4 August 1985 at the Washington Avenue Warehouse in Eden Prairie, Minnesota (three days after Splash, six days before Sexual Suicide).

-In mid-late March 1992, Prince re-recorded the song at Paisley Park Studios, Chanhassen, MN, USA, as a quieter piano track for the James L. Brooks movie I'll Do Anything (during the same set of sessions as I'll Do Anything, Make Believe and My Little Pill), but the track is not known to have been considered for the movie, and was not included on a planned I'll Do Anything album.
+In mid-late March 1992, Prince re-recorded the song at Paisley Park Studios in Chanhassen, Minnesota, as a quieter piano track for the James L. Brooks movie I’ll Do Anything (during the same set of sessions as I’ll Do Anything, Make Believe and My Little Pill), but the track is not known to have been considered for the movie, and was not included on a planned I’ll Do Anything album.

 In late 1994, Prince made a video for the song, using the original 1985 music (see Empty Room for details).